Grand Cross in Astrology

 Does the Grand Cross astrology death association have merit?

 Not as a rule for the natal pattern.
-The association comes from transit commentary: a transiting planet activating a natal cross during a difficult year.
-Framing the natal structure itself as a death signal is early-20th-century astrology that contemporary practice has moved on from.
+The association usually comes from transit commentary: a transiting planet activating a natal cross during a difficult year.
+Framing the natal structure itself as a death signal is early-20th-century astrology that should not be treated as a reliable doctrine.

 How is a Grand Cross different from two T-Squares?